hamaguchikosuke/HDBCellSCAN/README.md

 ### Install Python and hdbscan ###

-1. Download Anaconda Navigator and install.
+1. Download [Anaconda](https://www.anaconda.com/download/) and install.
+If you use 64bit OS, install 64bit version.

-2. Open Anaconda Navigator.
+2. Open Anaconda.
 Make a new environment.
    Put a name like "CaImaging" for that environment.

 3. Open terminal by right-clicking the triangle button in "CaImaging" environment.

 Type
 \>> conda install -c conda-forge hdbscan

 During the installation, you can find the environment location, such as